kcmeehan/FixedTarget/hbt/hbtInstructions.md

  * Centrality: 0-5%

  The analysis is done in two main steps.
- First you must run over the data on RCF to create the HBT higtogram files.
+ First you must run over the data on RCF to create the HBT histogram files.
  Second you must fit the histograms to extract the HBT radii.
  This second step should be done on your local laptop or workstation.